Info for New Players

 For those in the Twin Cities, there are distinct events meant to help introduce new players to competitive foos.

-For those outside the Twin Cities (or can't make Monday nights), we encourage you to find local events near you and introduce yourself to your fellow foosers.
+For those outside the Twin Cities (or can't make the events above), we encourage you to find local events near you and introduce yourself to your fellow foosers.
 Challenge them to a friendly game and hit them up afterward for tips (how'd you do that shot?).
 The Minnesota foosball scene has plenty of players who are happy to show the basics to newcomers and help those who are interested in improving their game.

 Foosball Tips Online